WillBrown2000/csv-parser/README.md

 Generally, speaking one of the larger challenges I've observed with coding is maintenance.
 In this case, there were possibly more efficient ways to write the code and it could have been less verbose, but I opted to error on the side of explicit and longer variable names and more of them to make it clear what's happening as opposed to minimizing the actual number of lines or algorithm optimization.
 Hence, components are generally broken down into the smallest unit of functionality and then imported into the index file and run systematically.

-I have a preference to not altering global objects, so while it incurs a larger memory cost, the thought is from a functional programming mindset that it's wiser to pass--for example--an array into a function, clone the objects within the array and push them on to a new array, then return the new array where this is practical.
+I have a preference for not altering global objects, so while it incurs a larger memory cost, the thought is from a functional programming mindset that it's wiser to pass--for example--an array into a function, clone the objects within the array and push them on to a new array, then return the new array where this is practical.
 Even those this incurs extra compute and memory cost it prevents state problems when programs get larger.